UncleClapton/icebox-frontend/README.md

 # icebox-frontend
+WIP.
+Rewrite of old project. will become available when rewrite is complete.

-front end client for icebox-api.
+front end client for icebox project.